okuvshynov/lucas/lucas/swebench/readme.txt

     * https://www.anthropic.com/research/swe-bench-sonnet

 What should we do?
-1. Go one by one and check how we could resolve it
+[ ] Go one by one and check how we could resolve it
-2. Indexing with haiku 3.5
+[ ] Indexing with haiku 3.5
-3. Understand patch application - is just replacing better than producing patches
+[ ] Understand patch application - is just replacing better than producing patches -- seems so.
-4. Indexing git history
+[ ] Indexing git history
-5. Tool exploration
+[ ] Tool exploration - ask agent to build a tool it needs.
+[ ] debugger tool.
+Ask to reproduce the bug, then put a tracepoint and iterate.